snowflakedb/native-apps-templates/spcs-basic/README.md

 ## Clean up

-Your service and compute pool is costing you money.
-Make sure to clean up.
+You can stop the service and drop the compute pool without dropping the application by running the following statement:

 ```sh
 snow sql -q "call <app name>.setup.drop_service_and_pool()"